StanJulia/StanSample.jl/README.md

 ## Installation

 This package is registered.
-Install with
+It can be installed with

 ```julia
 pkg> add StanSample.jl